eijiotieno-official/Tensorflow_AI/readme.md

 # Tensorflow_AI

-This repository aims to simplify and streamline the learning of Tensorflow to build Artificial Intelligence.
-Feel free to contribute, remember you are teaching a 5 year old.
+This repository exists to make learning Tensorflow for building Artificial Intelligence easier and smoother.
+Anyone can join in and share their knowledge, keeping in mind that the goal is to teach it in a way that a 5-year-old could understand.